devfile/devfile-web/libs/docs/src/docs/no-version/what-is-a-devfile.md

 adopt existing from [public community registry](https://registry.devfile.io/viewer).

-Certain build tools and IDEs can automatically process the devfile to configure and build a running application from a development project.
+Certain build tools and IDEs can automatically process the devfile to configure, build, and run an application from a development project.

 Using devfile, the tools and IDE can: